13. Paths Cross

 “They’re gonna give you a chunk of money the size of a brick.
 You don’t wanna jam that into your little purse so bring the bag.”

-Stepped closer and kissed her, patting her ass and said, “Girl, I’m heading out.
+Rico stepped close and kissed her and said, “Girl, I’m heading out.
 Call my cell if anything comes up.
 I’ll see you back here after you get the money.”

-Street lamps were still glowing, but song birds were singing as Henry walked to the beater a couple blocks away.
+Street lamps were still glowing, but city birds were singing as Henry walked to the beater a couple blocks away.

 By the time he arrived at the storage unit, Carla had discovered Oscar’s body.

-Henry pulled out his safe car and replaced it with the beater, not bothering to lock the door before driving away.
+Henry pulled out the safe car and replaced it with the beater, not bothering to lock the door before driving away.

 Returned to Worthboro and parked next to the common, where he could see the newspaper building and the police station, conveniently side by side.